Kiwi fruit, also known as Chinese gooseberries, are small oval shaped fruits with fuzzy brown skin and bright green flesh inside.

 Kiwis can be grown from seeds, but they’re slow to mature, so it’s best to purchase plants from a nursery or take softwood cuttings from an existing plant.

 Kiwifruit are not self-pollinating, so you’ll need at least one male plant for every 5 to 6 female plants in order for them to successfully produce fruit.

-Female vines take 4 to 5 years to mature before they start producing fruit, but it’s worth the wait because kiwi vines will continue to bear fruit for 20 years or more.
+According to Britannica, female vines take 4 to 5 years to mature before they start producing fruit, but it’s worth the wait because kiwi vines will continue to bear fruit for 20 years or more.

 KIWI GROWTH STAGES

 Mature Kiwi fruit plants generally go through six stages of growth: